Buying Guides · Last updated 2 June 2026

 Is Off-Plan Right for You?

-It is less suitable for buyers who need to move quickly, who are stretching their finances to reach the purchase price and cannot absorb delays, or who are not comfortable with the uncertainty of buying something that does not yet exist.
+It is less suitable for buyers who need to move quickly, who are stretching their finances and cannot absorb delays, or who are not comfortable with the uncertainty of buying something that does not yet exist.

-For those who are comfortable with the process and have the right legal protection in place, off-plan in Gibraltar in 2026, particularly in a development like EuroCity, represents a genuine opportunity in a market that continues to attract serious buyer interest.
+For buyers who are comfortable with the process and have the right legal protection in place, off-plan in Gibraltar in 2026, particularly in a development like EuroCity or Monument Plaza, represents a genuine opportunity in a market that continues to attract serious buyer interest from both sides of the border.

 Frequently Asked Questions